COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 Patient dignity and confidentiality are a priority at Northwestern Medicine, and our staff is committed to treating you and your teen with respect and protecting your privacy.

 When a young person avoids school or has trouble staying in school, anxiety, depression, fear and other issues could be underlying causes.
-The School Avoidance Track offers customized solutions to help your child cope with problems, change behaviors and return to regular school attendance.
+We offer customized solutions to help your child cope with problems, change behaviors and return to regular school attendance.
 The first step is a comprehensive evaluation by a Northwestern Medicine Behavioral Health professional.

 Specific issues contributing to school avoidance may include: